LL10GEMAC IP Core Datasheet

 · 64B/66B Encoder

-64B/66B data encoding is employed in 10G Ethernet transmission to facilitate clock recovery in the Clock Data Recovery (CDR) module.
-The 64B/66B encoding logic is designed with minimal overhead and supports only 10GBASE-R as per the IEEE802.3ae specification.
-The module encodes the packet, including the header and footer, before passing it to the Scramble module.
+The LL10GEMAC IP core employs 64B/66B encoding for 10G Ethernet transmission, ensuring clock recovery by the Clock Data Recovery (CDR) module.
+This encoding technique minimizes overhead and is optimized for 10GBASE-R, as per the IEEE802.3ae specification.
+The encoder processes the packet, including its header and footer, before passing it to the Scramble module.

 · Scramble